 Here at University Admissions, we can answer questions regarding your account, the progress of your application, replying to your Notification of Selection Results, and other questions related to your application here at Universityadmissions.se.

-Sometimes, you may have a question that is best answered by an admissions counselor at the university you're applying to.
+Sometimes, you may have a question that is best answered by an admissions officer at the university you're applying to.
 We have a list of contact information to Sweden's universities here.
 They are able to answer your questions regarding:

 specific courses and programmes – what they're like, what is required